datacarpentry/sql-socialsci/episodes/06-aggregation.md

 ## The `group by` clause to summarise data

 Just knowing the combinations is of limited use.
 You really want to know **How many** of each of the values there are.
-To do this we use  the `Group By` clause.
+To do this we use  the `GROUP BY` clause.

 ~~~
 SELECT Q1,